dolittle-obsolete/DotNET.Fundamentals/Documentation/Resilience/default_policy.md

 ## Defining the default policy

-To define the default policy, all you need to do is add a C# class to your project that implements the `ICanDefineDefaultPolicy` interface.
+To define the default policy, all you need to do is add a C# class to your project that implements the `IDefineDefaultPolicy` interface.
 From this, you leverage the API of [The Polly Project](https://github.com/App-vNext/Polly/wiki) and return the actual policy or sets of policies that will be used.